swanson/swanson.github.com/about/index.md

 Hi.
 I'm Matt Swanson.

-I'm a software engineer who values light-weight agile processes, TDD, and good design.
+I'm a software engineer who values lightweight agile processes, TDD, and good design.
 But above all: shipping.

 I enjoy building simple apps that people love using.